National Liberation Movement (Albania): Communist control over partisans

+Partisan fighters were organized into 20 to 70-men units, equivalent to a platoon, including a communist commissar, who acted as the political officer.
+The commander, the political commissar and their deputies constituted the unit command, and all military decisions were made and agreed upon by all members of the command.
+Every partisan unit, no matter how large or small, had a command of four individuals.
+The role of the commissar was, among others, to guarantee that the activities of the partisan unit would comply with the directives of the Communist Party.
+Other duties of the commissar included keeping the partisans up to date with the latest political developments, serve as the official representatives of the National Liberation Front in dealings with national liberation councils and civilians, and as leader of the communist members of the partisan unit.

-In other words, the non-communist commanders had the freedom to do exactly what they were told.
-The Communist Party, whenever possible, directed both politically and militarily.
-Each partisan band had a political cell and both the political cell and the commissary were responsible to regional committees of the Communist Party.
+The Communist Party oriented the activities of the National Liberation Army through its various organizations inside the army.
+Each partisan unit had a political organization called the communist cell and both the communist cell and the commissar were responsible to regional committees of the Communist Party.
 Miladin Popović, a Yugoslav communist, attended the Peza Conference as an adviser and hoped to further strengthen party controls by creating a general staff that would tie the various units together, but his suggestion was not adopted.
 The partisan units were supplemented by territorial units - irregular self-defense detachments made up of volunteers.
 They were planned for every larger village or one for two-to-three villages together.
 Their function was to protect the liberated zones and to serve as a source of replenishment for the regular partisan units.
 At the end of 1942 there were 2000 partisans plus a larger number of territorial units.

 Mukje Agreement

-The Mukje Agreement was a treaty signed on August 2, 1943 in the Albanian village of Mukje between the nationalist Balli Kombëtar and the communist National Liberation Movement.
+The Mukje Agreement was a treaty signed on August 2, 1943, in the Albanian village of Mukje between the nationalist Balli Kombëtar and the communist National Liberation Movement.
 The two forces would work together in fighting off Italy's control over Albania.
 However, a dispute arose concerning the status of Kosovo.
 For the Communist party, the question should have been resolved after the war, without the presence of foreign powers on the national soil.
 The Yugoslavian Communist Party would have had to return Kosovo to Albania as established by the Comintern.
 Whereas the Balli Kombëtar proposed to fight for the integration of Kosovo into Albania.
-The Balli Kombëtar labelled the partisans as traitors of Albania and often called them "Tito's dogs" while the partisans accused the Balli Kombëtar of collaborating with the Axis powers.

 1942–1943 activity

+The nationalists and communists had formed and ad hoc alliance against the Italian occupation, which had been withering away in Albania due to continued attacks.
+However the debate on the future of Kosovo became notable as the Balli Kombetar supported an Albanian union with Kosovo while the communists, funded and backed by Tito’s Yugoslav Partisans opposed such an annexation leading to a breakdown of relations.